opeeyum/CLI-Utility-for-task-managment/README.md

 ## Specification

 The app reads from and write to a task.txt text file.
 Each task occupies a single line in this file.
-Each line in the file will folow this format :
+Each line in the file will follow this format :

    ```
    p task